wso2/docs-mg/en/docs/how-tos/endpoints/defining-a-backend-security-scheme.md

 ### Defining a security scheme

-The security scheme used for the API must be defined via the `securityConfig` section in the API definition.
+The security scheme used for the API must be defined in the `securityConfig` section in the API definition.
 By default, WSO2 API Microgateway supports OAuth2.
 The following is an example of how you can define the security scheme as "basic".
 Multiple security schemes can be defined.
 For more information on security schemes see [Defining securitySchemes](https://swagger.io/docs/specification/authentication/) .

 **Define security scheme**